arbor-sim/arbor/doc/concepts/recipe.rst

 a consistent interface for describing each cell in the network using their global identifier (`gid`).
 This allows the simulator to be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs);
 which helps make Arbor fast and easily distributable over many nodes.
-It might be instructive to see how recipes are used by Arbor:

-.. raw:: html
-   :file: recipe-diag-2.html

 For single, stand-alone :ref:`cable cells<modelcablecell>` simulations, the Python API provides a :class:`single_cell_model <py_single_cell_model>` that abstracts away the details of a recipe.